skinnylatte/pop21/content/posts/2020-10-07-letter-to-my-eighteen-year-old-self.md

 From there, we went: Yishun, to Bali, to Bandung, to Kuala Lumpur, to Jakarta and then to San Francisco.

-Our love here is exciting for the most part.
+Our love (and life) here is exciting for the most part.
 It is also mundane in some ways.
 Gone are the days when I would stay up till 4 in the morning, excitedly watching soccer or drinking tea or poisoning my body and my brain in some other way.
 Instead, I run, skip, walk for miles in the beautiful city with my dog, and sleep ten hours a day.
 It helps.

 It also helps, I think, that I finally have a job where my interests (doing good things that help people) with my skills (product management and mucking around with software generally) intersect.
 It truly makes a difference.